andrescorrada/ground-truth-problems-in-business/competitions/StanfordHAIAIAuditChallenge/README.md

 ## The role of distribution-free evaluators of noisy AI judges in AI safety and monitoring

 ### Robust to out-of-distribution shifts between training and deployment.

+An immediately obvious of having algebraic evaluators is that the problem of out-of-distribution shifts is side-stepped.
+No assumptions are made about distributions so shifts in them are not directly relevant to their execution.
+But this does not make algebraic evaluators immune to environmental shifts.
+They are not robust to environmental changes that make the classifiers themselves error correlated on the test sample.
+This raises an AI safety paradox.
+The algebraic nature of the solution gives us a way to mitigate this safety failure.

 ### Able to alarm on the failure of their own evaluation assumptions.

+The algebraic evaluator that forms the core of our submission is a deterministic function that produces algebraic numbers.
+It has one big Achilles heel - it only works correctly on binary classifiers that are error independent in the sample.
+This "bug" is a safety "feature."
+The apperance of out of bounds or imaginary numbers in the output of the evaluator would be an immediate signal that the evaluator's independence assumptions are horribly wrong.
+This is useful.

 ### Accessible even to highly motivated high school students.

+The mathematics used in the AI thermometer in this submission comes from Algebraic Geometry.
+A well known and respected textbook on the subject for undergraduates was written by Cox, Little and O'Shea.
+It is now in its 4th edition.
+It is not inconceivable that its theorems are within the reach of highly motivated high school algebra students.

+But understanding Algebraic Geometry is not a barrier to using and experimenting with the AI thermometer.
+A quick perusal of the code and its small number of code lines should convince the curious reader that they can quickly build their own experimental uses.

+Wolfram and Raspberry Pi extend further the possible audience of young researchers and inventors that can play with these ideas.